slyon/netplan/doc/netplan.md

 :   Configure policy routing for the device; see the ``Routing`` section below.

-``vxlans`` (sequence of scalars)

-:   The VXLAN interfaces be created on the link.

-``neigh-suppress`` (scalar)

-:   Takes a boolean.
-Configures whether ARP and ND neighbor suppression is enabled for this port.
-    When unset, the kernel's default will be used.

 ## DHCP Overrides
 Several DHCP behavior overrides are available.
 Most currently only have any effect when using the ``networkd`` backend, with the exception of ``use-routes``